zero-archive/Python-Pad/README.md

 ## Configuration

-Your configuration should be declared within `app.py` config.
+Configuration should be declared within `app.py` file.

 You can declare via a Redis URL containing the database.